colonyos/tutorials/13-earth-observation/README.md

 INFO[0003] Process finished successfully                 ProcessId=25e4bc7f3e8c09e4c9cee166a1d24d33b5dd55595ca3a38ea2bc24edd9bc90a2
 ```

 It is also possible to define a local path on the system that should be uploaded to ColonyFS after the container has finished execution.
-We will use this feature to transfer data between processes in the workflow.
+We will use this feature to save results, and transfer data between processes in the workflow.

 ## Fethcing images from OpenEO
 The script [fetch.py](src/fetch.py) fetches data from OpenEO and store data in ColonyFS under **/openeo/rutvik/images**.